 Updated on August 2, 2018.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 In a recent report by the American Telemedicine Association, on “telemedicine practice standard”, Arkansas was rated as dead last, among all states in the U.S. In response, the Arkansas Board of Medicine stated that it’s, Telemedicine Advisory Committee, intends to address the issues relating to telemedicine, in 2016.

 Passed in April 2015, the Arkansas Code 17-80-117, instituted the requirement that, all physician-patient relationships, must be established in-person — telemedicine may not be used to satisfy this requirement, unlike many of the other states nationwide.